simonminer/vim-setup/README.md

 * This project was developed on and for Mac OSX El Capitan and CentOS 5 and 6 Your mileage may vary on other platforms.
-* The setup assumes Git 7.4 or later.
+* The setup assumes vim 7.4 or later.

 ## Installation